MySong7NLPer/HyperSiameseNet/README.md

 # HyperSiameseNet
 This repository provides the code of the paper [A Preliminary Exploration of Extractive Multi-Document Summarization in Hyperbolic Space](https://dl.acm.org/doi/10.1145/3511808.3557538) (CIKM2022).

-The new version of our [paper](https://drive.google.com/file/d/1UhHRh8iAl-fZuODt5-qlSGZFXrfTyJs2/view?usp=share_link)(corrected some errors in the published version).
+:smile: [The new version of our paper](https://drive.google.com/file/d/1UhHRh8iAl-fZuODt5-qlSGZFXrfTyJs2/view?usp=share_link)(corrected some errors in the published version) 😉.

 ## Dependencies
 - Python 3.7